soulwing/tnm4j/README.md

 be acknowledged by the recipient, allowing the agent to be assured of its delivery.
 For the agent, a TRAP is purely fire and forget -- the agent does not concern itself with whether a TRAP is actually received by any management application.
-The underlying SNMP provider takes care of acknowledging receipt of INFORM events, so the difference between TRAP and INFORM notifications is completely transparent to your application.
+In Tnm4j, the underlying SNMP provider takes care of acknowledging receipt of INFORM events, so the difference between TRAP and INFORM notifications is completely transparent to your application.

 Tnm4j defines two fundamental objects for handling notifications from SNMP agents; *listeners* and *handlers*.